How to Complete the Common App Honors Section – 2026

 What type of honors can I include in the Common App Honors Section?

-The other key fact to know is that “Academic Honors” does mean that the award has to be for Chemistry or British Literature.
-Distinctions in music, art, poetry, journalism, photography, or community service (The President’s Volunteer Service Award is a popular one) are every bit as valid to include in this section as those earned in a laboratory or standardized testing exam room.
-The only category that would be misplaced here are athletic achievements (Best Defender, All-Conference Point Guard, etc.) that would be better suited for the Activities section.
+As you can see, distinctions in the fine arts or community service are every bit as valid to include in this section as those earned in a laboratory or standardized testing exam room.
+The only awards that would be misplaced here are athletic achievements (Best Defender, All-Conference Point Guard, etc.), which are better suited for the Activities section.

 Should I list National Honor Society or Cum Laude Society?

-Listing membership in these organizations is totally fine, but, rest assured, your National Honors Society affiliation isn’t telling the admissions committee much that they cannot glean from other data points on your application.
-If you have a high GPA and lots of volunteer hours noted in your Activities section—essentially the criteria for membership—it won’t make much of a difference to prospective colleges whether or not you are among the one million current members of NHS.
+Listing membership in these organizations is totally fine, but, rest assured, your National Honor Society affiliation isn’t telling the admissions committee much that they cannot glean from other data points on your application.
+If you have a high GPA and lots of volunteer hours noted in your Activities section—essentially the criteria for membership—it won’t make much of a difference to prospective colleges whether or not you are among the one million current members of NHS, especially if you have other honors to include.

-How much do I need to say about an award?
+How much detail should I include about an award?

 Winner, Dr. Martin Van Nostrand Award